faulhat/roguelike/README.md

 cd roguelike
 ```

-Right now, this version is very simple.
-You can randomly encounter basic enemies while wandering around an empty level.
-You can save the game and return to save states.
+As of now, the game has three levels with a boss at the end of each level.
+The levels are procedurally generated.
+They are very empty, unfortunately.
+You can randomly encounter different enemies in each level.
+You can also save the game.

 To build and run the main program: